In Real Life Worldwide Tour

-The In Real Life Worldwide Tour (also known as the College Dropout Tour for the January and February 2026 U.S. shows) is the ongoing tenth concert tour by American pop music boy band Big Time Rush.
-The tour began in Birmingham, Alabama on July 9, 2025, and will conclude in Dubai, United Arab Emirates on March 26, 2026.
+The In Real Life Worldwide Tour was the tenth concert tour by American pop music boy band Big Time Rush.
+The tour began in Birmingham, Alabama on July 9, 2025, and concluded in Melbourne, Australia on March 26, 2026.

 Background

-Big Time Rush formally announced the 54-date tour on February 20, 2025.
+Big Time Rush announced the 54-date tour on February 20, 2025.
 The tour is scheduled from July through December 2025 across North America and Europe with more dates to be announced.
 Tickets are going on sale on February 28, 2025, with various presales starting on February 25.
 On February 27, an extra Amsterdam date was added due to demand.
 On October 20, 2025, the group announced 15 additional dates in the United States in early 2026.
 The leg will travel through college towns.
+On January 2, 2026, it was announced that this portion of the tour would be cancelled due to "prolonged illness and injuries".

 The tour was advertised as the group playing songs from every episode.
-Former co-stars of their show Big Time Rush, Katelyn Tarver, who played Jo, and Stephen Kramer Glickman, who played Gustavo, will serve as the supporting acts.
+Former co-stars of their show Big Time Rush, Katelyn Tarver, who played Jo, and Stephen Kramer Glickman, who played Gustavo, would serve as the supporting acts.